SEE THE FOUR ISLANDS IN ONE DAY!

 Tours are available from November to April and let you discover the magic of Emerald Cave at Ko Mook as well as snorkelling at Ko Rok and enjoying lunch on a pristine beach on Ko Ngai.

 KO LANTA BOAT TRIP OPERATORS

-There are numerous operators of Ko Lanta Boat Trips, so it’s best to check TripAdvisor for customer reviews and to get a sense of where the boat goes and what’s included in the price.
+There are numerous operators of Ko Lanta Boat Trips, so it’s best to read customer reviews and to get a sense of where the boat goes and what’s included in the price.

 Lanta Dream And Paradise operate small private longtail boat tours from Ko Lanta which plan an itinerary for you to avoid the crowds and show you the best of the islands that you’ll be visiting.
 They have excellent feedback from guests, who praise the customer service from the staff, and the included lunch.